-1.5.
-Debriefing
+1.5 Debriefing

-The Visiting Experts are required to provide the Mission with an End of Mission Report, which includes the identification of lessons, following the completion of service and prior to their return to the Contributing State.
+The Visiting Experts are required to provide the Mission with an End of Mission Report, which includes the identification of lessons, details on outcomes delivered on the Mission's core tasks, following the completion of service and prior to their return to the Contributing State.
 The Mission provides the details of the service performed by Visiting Experts in its Monthly and Six Monthly Reports.

-1.6.
-Return to Contributing States
+1.6 Return to Contributing States